 What’s new with Windows 10 21H1

-All the new features and changes expected to arrive on Windows 10 21H1:
+All the new features and changes expected to arrive in 2021 with Windows 10:

 Windows 10 Start menu new visual design

-A new Start menu design with visual changes, which no longer focus on Live Tiles, arrives on Windows 10.
+A new Start menu design with visual changes, which no longer focus on Live Tiles, arrives on Windows 10 21H1.

 Windows 10 21H1 includes a new taskbar experience that offers a cleaner, less clutter, and more personalized content tailor on your behavior and based on device signal.
 For example, if you link your Android phone, you’ll see the Your Phone app will be pinned in the taskbar, and if you have an Xbox Live account, then you’ll see the Xbox app.

 The new experience will only be available when creating a new account or first login, and existing taskbar layouts won’t change.

 The location icon (when in use) has been modified from a solid dot in a circle to a compass arrow.
 Also, as part of the continue effort to update the iconography, Windows 10 now includes a new icon for the Settings app.